0xEigenLabs/eigencc/l2/README.md

 # EigenRollup

 EigenRollup provides a privacy-preserving smart contract on mixed layer 2 Rollup protocols of current main public blockchain, such as Ethereum.
-EigenRollup initiailly implements the protocol by referring to Arbitrum.
+EigenRollup initiailly implements the protocol on Arbitrum.

 ## [WIP] Add New Instructions for private computing